Skip to main content

 2. Build your code

-Before scanning, you have to build and package your code.
+Before you can scan, you must build and package your code.
 See the packaging requirements to determine the necessary steps.
 Then, in your pipeline, add a stage for the build process and pass the build artifacts to the scan job.

 3. Scan your code

-Before you can run a scan, you must install the CLI using this command:
+Before you can run a scan, you must install the Veracode CLI.

 Then run a scan: